 How can I claim this?

 This scheme is provided through a network of accredited lenders and you will need to approach them directly online to apply for the loan.
-You can find the full list of accredited lenders here.
+Take a look at the full list of accredited lenders.

 Coronavirus Business Interruption Loan Scheme (CBILS)